Kalbajar: Etymology

-There are several theories about the origin of the town's name.

-According to Armenian sources, the name Kalbajar is a modified form of K’aravachar’/K’arvachar’ (Քարավաճառ).
+The name Kalbajar is a modified form of K’aravachar’/K’arvachar’ (Քարավաճառ).
 The Armenian name is popularly interpreted as meaning "a place for selling rocks", as if consisting of the elements k’ar ('rock') and vachar’ ('sale, selling').
-Other possible etymologies consider k’ar to mean 'fortress' in this case or to be a prefix meaning settlement found in the names of some ancient Near Eastern cities.
+A less likely proposal considers k’ar to mean 'fortress' in this case or to be a prefix meaning settlement found in the names of some ancient Near Eastern cities.

 According to Azerbaijani sources, the name evolved from Kevlicher, meaning 'fortress in the upper reaches of the rivers' (kevli – 'the upper reaches of the river,' cher/jar – 'fortress') in Old Turkic.
 According to another version, the name of the town comes from the combination of the Persian word kevil ('cave') and the Turkic word jer ("rock, ravine") and means 'ravine with caves'.
 Another version proposes that the name comes from the Turkic words kevli ('river mouths') and jar ("gorge, ravine"), and that the settlement was called Keblajar before purportedly morphing to Kalbajar.
+These three etymologies, however, are linguistically unconvincing.